Skip to content

 Build Steps

-1. Install Docker Desktop (if not already installed):
+1. Install podman (if not already installed), and start its VM:

 3. Transfer the zip (if building on a different machine):